yiye3/ICLEval/README.md

 # In-Context-Learning-Evaluation

 ## ICLEval data
-We put the data of in-context learning tasks at `../data/tasks_data`
+We put the data of this benchmark at `../data/tasks_data`

 You can also generate these data by yourself using the code from `../code/generate_data` and the raw data from `../data/origin_data`.